bmartine24/general_protocols/Nitrite_Nitrate_Assay_Plate.md

    * Store chemical shelf

 ### Preparation
-1. Timing, making solvents
 2. Making standards
 3. Prepare 200 µM stock solution: Dilute 1:500 from 0.1 M stock solution => 20 µL + 9.980 mL nanopure water.
 4. Dilute the stock solution to the following concentrations in nanopure water: 0, 10, 20, 30, 40, 60, 100, 150, 200 µM.
+5. Make 50ml of 1M HCl
+   1. 1M * (1L/11.975mol (This is the molarity of concentrated 37% HCl))* 50ml = 4.17536ml (4ml + 175ul)
+   2. Add 4.175ml of 37% HCl into 45.825ml MQ water
+   3. Invert to mix
-5. Make Vanadium (III) chloride solution
+7. Vanadium (III) chloride solution:
+   1. Cover a 50ml falcon tube with aluminum foil
-6. Dissolve 100 mg in 12.5 mL 1 M HCl.
-Remove excess precipitates with nylon-66 syringe filter.
-DO NOT HEAT.
-Store solution at 4°C protected from light.
-Use within 2 weeks.
+   2. Dissolve 100mg in 12.5 mL 1M HCl.
+   3. Remove excess precipitates with nylon-66 syringe filter.
+   4. DO NOT HEAT.
+   5. Store solution at 4°C protected from light.
+   6. Use within 2 weeks.
 NOTE: Appears viable after 2 months.
 Development of a lighter blue color indicates oxidation— authors suggest discarding solution, but light blue color observed in our lab shortly after preparation, and worked fine.
-7. 2% Sulfanilamide solution
+8. 2% Sulfanilamide solution:
+   1. Cover a 50ml falcon tube with aluminum foil
-8. Add 1 g to 50 mL HCl.
-Heat to dissolve (in water bath set to ~55°C).
-Filter to remove trace particulates.
-Store solution at 4°C protected from light.
+   2. Add 1g to 50 mL HCl.
+   3. Heat to dissolve (in water bath set to ~55°C).
+   4. Filter to remove trace particulates.
+   5. Store solution at 4°C protected from light.
 Stable for several months.
 Discard if colored.
-9. 0.1% NED solution
+10. 0.1% NED solution
-10. Add 50 mg to 50 mL nanopure water.
-Heat to dissolve (in water bath set to ~55°C).
-Filter to remove trace particulates.
-Store solution at 4°C protected from light.
+   1. Add 50mg to 50mL MQ water.
+   2. Heat to dissolve (in water bath set to ~55°C).
+   3. Filter to remove trace particulates.
+   4. Store solution at 4°C protected from light.
 Stable for several months.
 Discard if colored.

 ### Primary Procedure
-1. Calculate total volume of SULF/NEDD mixture needed to run triplicate wells for each standard and sample: (# standards + # samples + 1 extra) x 3 x 80 µL = total vol (µL). a.
-If quantifying both total NOx and NO2-, double the # samples. b.
-Account for both sample (no added SULF/NEDD mixture) and reagent blanks (nanopure plus reagents, i.e., 0. µM NOx).
+1. Calculate total volume of SULF/NEDD mixture needed to run triplicate wells for each standard and sample:
+   1. (# standards + # samples + 1 extra) x 3 x 80µL = total vol ______________ (µL).
+   2. If quantifying both total NOx and NO2-, double the # samples.
+   3. Account for both sample (no added SULF/NEDD mixture) and reagent blanks (nanopure plus reagents, i.e., 0. µM NOx).
-2. Prepare the total volume of SULF/NEDD mixture needed by mixing equal parts of the reagents (i.e., if need 3 mL total volume, add 1.5 mL SULF to 1.5 mL NEDD in 15 mL tube).
-Vortex to mix.
+3. Prepare the total volume of SULF/NEDD mixture needed by mixing equal parts of the reagents
+   1. Ex. if need 3 mL total volume, add 1.5 mL SULF to 1.5 mL NEDD in 15 mL tube
+   2. Vortex to mix.
-3. Aliquot 80 µL of each sample/standard to the appropriate wells of a clear 96-well plate
+5. Aliquot 80µL of each sample/standard to the appropriate wells of a clear 96-well plate
-4. Add 80 µL of VCl3 to each well for total NOx concentrations and 80 µL of nanopure water to each well for nitrite concentrations.
-Mix briefly by pipetting (use multichannel pipet).
+6. Add 80 µL of VCl3 to each well for total NOx concentrations
+7. Add 80 µL of nanopure water to each well for nitrite concentrations
+8. Mix briefly by pipetting (use multichannel pipet)
+   1. Be wary of bubbles
-5. Quickly add 80 µL of SULF/NEDD mixture to each well.
+10. Quickly add 80 µL of SULF/NEDD mixture to each well.
 Mix briefly by pipetting
-6. Incubate at room temperature for 30 minutes (45 minutes maximum)
+11. Incubate at room temperature for 30 minutes (45 minutes maximum)
-7. Measure absorbance on plate reader.
+12. Measure absorbance on plate reader.
-8. Read absorbance at 520±9 nm (25 flashes).
-Program automatically opens an Excel file that documents read parameters and data.
+   1. Read absorbance at 520±9 nm (25 flashes).
+   2. Program automatically opens an Excel file that documents read parameters and data.

 ### Analysis
 1. Subtract the absorbance values of the samples mixed with diluting solution/medium instead of the SULF/NEDD mixture (sample blanks) from the corresponding reacted sample absorbances (= corrected sample absorbance).